- Steam Theory

 ΔTLM = logarithmic mean temperature difference, °C [°F]

-From this equation we can see that the U value is directly proportional to Q, the heat transfer rate.
+From this equation it can be seen that the U value is directly proportional to Q, the heat transfer rate.
 Assuming the heat transfer surface and temperature difference remain unchanged, the greater the U value, the greater the heat transfer rate.
-In other words, this means that for a same kettle and product, a higher U value could lead to shorter batch times.
+In other words, this means that for a certain heat exchanger and product, a higher U value could lead to shorter batch times and increased production/revenue.

 Several equations can be used to determine the U value, one of which is: